-If you only have 48 hours to explore, we hope this inspires you to enjoy everything that this bustling mountain city has to offer!
+If you could only pick the top 52 things to do and explore, we hope this inspires you to enjoy everything that this bustling mountain city has to offer!

 Colorado Springs can be a bit of a mouthful, so many Colorado locals call it “COS” or simply, “The Springs.”

 This is actually the city where we live, so we better get this one right!

 Colorado Springs is the city where I was born and raised.

 And, after living in many places all around the country, we ultimately decided to move back to The Springs when we were buying our house.

 Colorado Springs is the 2nd largest city in the state and is about 60 miles south of Denver.